 And here are the fences – here the pics only show a short length of them – but of course, you can print out as many as you like and make the fences as long as you like.

 The patios are included in this set of prints too – but I didn’t take any pics – you’ll see them on the vid though.
 John also made a wall out of one of the patio prints too:

 Here’s the vid:

-As with all the new scenery, they are in the store at full price, but right now, you can get all three for just $11.97 – that’s less than $4 each!
+As with all the printable buildings, they are in the store at full price, but right now, you can get all three for just $11.97 – that’s less than $4 each!

 Just click here, or the button below, to buy them right now at the discount price, and save yourself $18.
 Course, I’m biased, but that’s not a bad saving at all.

 That’s all this time folks.
 Hope you enjoyed John’s video as much as me – I think he’s been on the coffee again.